How do I obtain a HostID for my license file?

 - The server name is the same as the "Host Name".
 The host name can also be reported to your COMSOL representative for easy handling, but it is not necessary to create the license file.

-To place the number in the clipboard: Right-click the text and select Mark in the menu, mark with the mouse and press return.
+To place the number in the clipboard: Highlight the text with the left mouse button, then press return.
 You can also type the command

 getmac /FO LIST /V | clip, where /FO contains the letter O as in Oscar.
 Then press CTRL+V to paste the output in an editor.